Shradhakavile/NCR-Ride-SQL-Analysis/README.md

 MySQL Workbench
 Microsoft Excel (for output exports)

+(Dataset not attached in this repository due to file size limitations.)

 #**About This Project**

 This SQL project was created to strengthen data analytics skills by applying real-world SQL techniques on a structured dataset.